-- 1 Ground floor apartments are to be separated from noise sources such as common areas, communal open space and the public domain. - 2 Ground and podium level apartments are to have private outdoor areas differentiated from communal areas by at least one of the following: - i) a change in level; - ii) walls to deflect noise; - iii) planting, such as hedges and low shrubs; - iv) a fence/wall to a maximum height of 1.8m.
-Any solid wall component is to be a maximum height of 1.2m with at least 30% transparent component above. - 3 A gate is to be provided from each ground floor apartment private open space into common areas where practical. - 4 Subterranean rooms are not permitted to any part of any apartment.

-Note: Refer to Part 1B Dictionary for the definition of subterranean room. - 5 No ground floor apartments are to be accommodated as a result of excessive excavation.
+Further controls that may apply SECTION A PART 1B.1 - Dictionary SECTION C PART 21.1 - Earthworks and Slope Objectives Controls To ensure adequate outlook and amenity is preserved to all ground floor apartments and their private open space.
+To enable access to private open areas from the common area.
+To minimise excavation on the site for residential apartments Relationship to Ground Line 1 Ground floor apartments are to be separated from noise sources such as common areas, communal open space and the public domain.
+2 Ground and podium level apartments are to have private outdoor areas differentiated from communal areas by at least one of the following: i) a change in level; ii) walls to deflect noise; 4 To ensure ground floor apartments are designed to limit noise impacts of activities from adjacent areas. iii) planting, such as hedges and low shrubs; iv) a fence/wall to a maximum height of 1.8m.
+Any solid wall component is to be a maximum height of 1.2m with at least 30% transparent component above.
+3 A gate is to be provided from each ground floor apartment private 5 To assist in preventing dampness and water ingress into buildings and to enable effective long term maintenance and servicing to all external open space into common areas where practical.
+Subterranean rooms are not permitted to any part of any apartment.
+Note: Refer to Part 1B Dictionary for the definition of subterranean room.
+No ground floor apartments are to be accommodated as a result of excessive excavation. wans or apartments.
 Note: Refer to Part 21.1 Earthworks and Slope for excavation, earthworks and retaining walls.
 No part of any wall used to accommodate any residential apartment uses, including storage areas outside the apartment, is to be in direct contact with soil or rely on any form of tanking including spaces that act as tanking.
 Note: Tanking is only acceptable to basement parking levels.
 Tanking may only be provided to basement parking levels.
-Where basement storage is located adjacent to external walls, they are to be separated from the tanked wall by an accessible maintenance passage.
-(See Figure 7C.3-2)
+Where basement storage is located adjacent to external walls, they are to be separated from the tanked wall by an accessible maintenance passage (See Figure 7C 3-2)